rvidxr666/WebAnalyticsApp/README.md

 ## Description
 Project was made for the purpose of my Bachelor's thesis in Kozminski University.
-The main idea of the project was to capture users' activity logs on the Source Website and calculate the most important Web Analytics metrics and visualize them in real time on the Target Dashboard Application
+The main idea of the project was to capture users' activity logs on the Source Website and calculate the most important Web Analytics metrics and visualize them in real time on the Target Dashboard Application during two tracking periods (day/week)

 ## Architecture of the Application
 ![image](https://github.com/rvidxr666/WebAnalyticsApp/blob/master/images/architecture.png?raw=true)